lsst/dp0_lsst_io/docs/delegate-resources/virtual-events.rst

 **Dates and times:** Thursdays at 9am Pacific (1 hour)

+Each assembly will start with announcements.
-Each session starts with announcements and then there will be either a presentation (usually a hands-on tutorial) or "drop-in" time for Q&A with Rubin staff and co-working with other delegates.
+On alternating weeks, there will either be a presentation (usually a hands-on tutorial), or open drop-in time for Q&A with Rubin staff (like an office hour) or co-working with other delegates.

-All are welcome to volunteer to present or to suggest topics they would like to see covered (contact Melissa Graham, mlg3k@uw.edu).
+For presentation weeks, all are welcome to volunteer to speak or to suggest topics they would like to see covered (contact Melissa Graham, mlg3k@uw.edu).

+For open drop-in weeks, all are welcome to bring their questions or issues and get support from Rubin staff, or come with a topic of interest and co-work in a breakout room.

 .. include:: assemblies-schedule.inc